TrackerBrief

 What Is Missing or Disappointing

 The price doubling is hard to justify on hardware alone.
 If you already own the original Helio Strap and it is working reliably, the upgrade case is thin.
 The algorithm improvements in sleep and HRV tracking are real, but they are incremental.
-You are not getting GPS, a barometric altimeter reading air pressure for elevation, or SpO2 optical sensing for blood oxygen saturation.
+You are not getting GPS via satellite signals, a barometric altimeter measuring air pressure for elevation, or SpO2 optical sensing for blood oxygen saturation.
 Those features stay on your paired watch.
 The Helio Strap Pro is a companion device, not a standalone tracker, which limits its appeal compared to a Whoop 5.0 that at least functions independently.
-For the same money, a used Polar H10 plus a dedicated HRV app gives you more precise electrical RR interval data for serious training analysis.
+For the same money, a used Polar H10 plus a dedicated HRV app gives you equally precise electrical RR interval data for serious training analysis.

 The Amazfit Helio Strap Pro is the right buy for existing Amazfit watch users who want better chest-level HR data during workouts and marginally improved recovery metrics overnight.
 At its price point, it fits athletes doing steady-state running or cycling who are frustrated by wrist PPG drift, and who are already inside the Amazfit app ecosystem.
-If you are not already there, a Polar H10 at a similar or lower price gives you cleaner electrical HR data for training, even if it skips the recovery scoring.
+If you are not already there, a Polar H10 at a similar or lower price gives you electrical HR data for training.
 New to Amazfit entirely?
 Start with the [Amazfit Balance 3](/en/articles/amazfit-balance-3-tested-hr-gps-swimming-and-sweat-data-2026-07-10) before adding a strap.

 Mentioned watches